 Thulsa Doom: You broke into my house, stole my property, murdered my servants, and my PETS!
 And that is what grieves me the most!
 You killed my snake.
 Thorgrim is beside himself with grief!
 He raised that snake from the time it was born.

-Michael, a Badass Abnormal, good Christian paladin type in The Dresden Files forgives and gives another chance to anyone and anything, even the odd Eldritch Abomination here and there.
+Michael, good Christian paladin type in The Dresden Files forgives and gives another chance to anyone and anything, even the odd Eldritch Abomination here and there.
 But, in the short story "The Warrior," when a Well-Intentioned Extremist priest kidnaps one of his daughters (knocking her unconscious in the process), ties her up in det-cord (explosive-stuffed rubber tubing) and rigs her with an electronic detonator — and then insists that a Walking Techbane wizard, whose very presence could have caused a malfunction in the detonator and set off the cord, be the one to release the girl — all bets are off.

 Invoked and subverted in Shatterpoint: